Sikh coinage: Structure and symbols

 Traditionally in the Punjab, coins struck contained either a bust of or an inscription of the name of the ruler and an inscription on the other side with their reigning years, however Sikh coins differed from the earlier format in-that they do not usually contain information about the ruler under whose reign they were struck, rather being dedicated to the Sikh gurus.
 Sikhs coins are an imitation of earlier Muslim and Mughal designs, whose prototype consisted of a kalima on one side and the name of the ruler, mint, and date on the other side.
 Islamic coins did not feature symbols but they did contain legends.
 In-contrast, the Sikh coins do not bear the name of the ruler under whose reign the coin was struck but they do contain different types of symbols.
 They also contain legends attributed to the Sikh gurus.
 For example, Sikh Empire coins contain the legend: Akal Sahai Guru Nanak in various variations and formats, usually abbreviated and rarely in-full.
 Over-time, verses from the Guru Granth Sahib were inscribed on the coinage.
+Other symbols used on coins were the tegh (sword), symbolizing justice for all, and the deg (cauldron), representing food for all.
+The tegh and deg symbols were often counterstruck onto Mughal coins in early Sikh coinage.

 Under Maharaja Ranjit Singh (r.
 1799/1801–1839), coins bearing the following symbols were created: